 Google participated at this year's WordCamp US, in Nashville, TN.
 One of the aspects that impressed me the most was the last day of the event, Contributor's Day; a full day when part of the WordPress community convenes to contribute with WordPress.
 This is how it works.
 The WordPress open source community is organized as … Continue reading Contributor’s Day @ WordCamp

 One challenging aspect of web performance is that it is often addressed once it has become a problem already; this can be referred to as a “reactive approach to handling performance”.
 A reactive approach is challenging because the symptoms of the problem emerge way after they were introduced early on during the initial design/implementation phases … Continue reading Reasoning about Speed

 As we discussed before, users have high expectations with respect to the performance of websites; and when those expectations are not met users react in ways that clearly impact the outcome of key business metrics.
 There have been a variety of studies aimed and showing this reality.
 For example, a study made by Double Click … Continue reading The Cost of Bad Performance

-TL;DR because there has been a drastic change on the dominant platform on which users access the web: the Mobile Web, and that change has been out of sync with the techniques and approaches we use to develop applications that run on that platform.
-In the previous post, we discussed what is encompassed when we … Continue reading Why Is Attaining Good Performance Hard?
+TL;DR attaining good performance is hard because there has been a drastic change on the dominant platform on which users access the web: the Mobile Web, and that change has been out of sync with the techniques and approaches we use to develop applications that run on that platform.
+In the previous post, we discussed what … Continue reading Why Is Attaining Good Performance Hard?

 In the previous post we started a thread aimed at advancing our understanding of the fundamentals and challenges of mobile performance.
 In this post we continue the discussion, asking: what is performance?
 Users have high expectations and demands regarding their website experience; we want simplicity and ease of use (don’t make me think), we want … Continue reading What is Mobile Performance?